bradland/unofficial-luna-x-1-enduro-display-manual/index.md

 * Walking Mode

 #### Boost Mode
+_Note: Since all versions of the X-1 are equipped with a throttle, this feature is made moot by the ability to simply press the throttle lever._

-Boost mode allows you to exceed the motors 25 MPH PAS limiter.
-This feature allows the rider to get full motor power temporarily, even while at the limit.
-Since all versions of the X-1 have a throttle, this feature is made moot by the ability to simply press the throttle lever.
+Boost mode allows you to exceed the drive's 25 MPH (40 km/h) PAS limiter.
+This feature allows the rider to use full motor power temporarily, bypassing the limit.
+To initiate boost mode, start by pedaling to 25 MPH.
+Press **Up** repeatedly until the Boost Mode Icon (pictured below) appears.
+Press and hold the **Boost / ON-OFF** button.
+You should feel the motor assist you beyond 25 MPH.
+To terminate boost mode, release the **Boost / ON-OFF** button.

 ![Boost Mode Icon](images/Main - Assist - Boost Mode Icon.jpg)